AdobeDocs/release-notes.en/current.md

 ### AppMeasurement {#appm}

-For the latest updates on AppMeasurement releases, please refer to [AppMeasurement for JavaScript release notes](https://experienceleague.adobe.com/docs/analytics/implementation/appmeasurement-updates.html?lang=en).
+For the latest updates on AppMeasurement releases (Version 2.22.1), please refer to [AppMeasurement for JavaScript release notes](https://experienceleague.adobe.com/docs/analytics/implementation/appmeasurement-updates.html?lang=en).

 ### New Analytics courses and tutorials {#tutorials-analytics}